frontenddogma/web-development-glossary/manuscript/e.md

 : The capability of producing a desired result or the ability to produce desired output.
 When something is deemed effective, it means it has an intended or expected outcome, or produces a deep, vivid impression.
 Not to be confused with efficiency.&nbsp;[†](#w-effectiveness)

 Efficiency
 : The (often measurable) ability to avoid wasting materials, energy, efforts, money, and time in doing something or in producing a desired result.
 In a more general sense, it is the ability to do things well, successfully, and without waste.
 In more mathematical or scientific terms, it is a measure of the extent to which input is well used for an intended task or function (output).
-Efficiency often specifically comprises the capability of a specific application of effort to produce a specific outcome with a minimum amount or quantity of waste, expense, or unnecessary effort.
-Not to be confused with effectiveness.&nbsp;[†](#w-efficiency)
+Efficiency often specifically comprises the capability of a specific application of effort to produce a specific outcome with a minimum amount or quantity of waste, expense, or unnecessary effort.&nbsp;[†](#w-efficiency)

 EIP
 : → Elastic IP